- People Hub

-Only you can add items to Kid's Corner, but children can open and use it on their own.
-They can also change the name, accent colour and background picture.
+Only you can add items to Kid's Corner, but kids can open and use it on their own.
+They can also change the name, accent color, and background picture.

-From the main lock screen, swipe left to the Kid's Corner lock screen.
+From the main lock screen, swipe over to the Kid's Corner lock screen.

-Flick up to enter Kid's Corner.
-The Start screen works just like the main Start screen – you can resize the tiles and move them around.
+Swipe up to enter Kid's Corner.
+The Start screen works just like the main Start screen—you can resize the tiles and move them around.

-Tap Customise to choose a new name, lock screen picture or accent colour.
+Tap Customize to choose a new name, lock screen picture, or accent color.